 Before adding a new tool, check if Zapier ($20-99/month) can connect your existing stack instead.
 Often cheaper than buying tool #3.
 Kills the "I'll add another app" instinct.

-Use this before buying new tools.
-Often prevents the duplicate problem entirely.
+Use this before buying new tools. often prevents the duplicate problem entirely.

 The Consolidation Play: Where the Real 30% Happens